 Ans.
 Plasmid is an autonomously replicating extra chromosomal circular DNA found in bacterial cells.
 Because it can replicate within a bacterial cell, it is used as a vector in rDNA technology.
 Production of insulin polypeptide chains separately by plasmids of E. coli have enabled the artificial production of mature human insulin.

-- (I) Insulin production by Eli Lilly company - (i) DNA sequences corresponding to the two polypeptide, A and B-chains of insulin are synthesised in vitro. - (ii) They are introduced into plasmid DNA of E. coli. - (iii) This bacterium is cloned under suitable conditions. - (iv) The transgene is expressed in the form of polypeptides A and B, secreted into the medium. - (v) They are extracted and combined by creating disulphide bridge to form human insulin.
+(I) Insulin production by Eli Lilly company

+(i) DNA sequences corresponding to the two polypeptide, A and B-chains of insulin are synthesised in vitro.

+(iv) The transgene is expressed in the form of polypeptides A and B, secreted into the medium.

+(v) They are extracted and combined by creating disulphide bridge to form human insulin.

 Differences between insulin produced by rDNA and insulin produced by pancreas are:

+Insulin produced Insulin produced by

+by r DNA pancreas

-Insulin produced by rDNA Insulin produced by pancreas It has A and B- polypeptides.
+It has A and B- polypeptides.
 It has three polypeptides.
 A, B and C-chains before maturing, called the prohormone.

-It directly synthesises mature hormone.
-It undergoes processing to form mature and functional hormone.
+It directly It undergoes processing to

-by biotechnologists.
+synthesises form mature and

+mature hormone. functional hormone.

+41. Name the source and the types of cry genes isolated from it for incorporation into crops by biotechnologists.
 Explain how have these genes brought beneficial changes in the genetically modified Crops.
 [All India 2009]